Communication is probably the single most common complaint for couples – and the most common prescription, too. Maybe you just need to talk more?

 Discernment counseling is not suitable when one spouse has made a final decision to divorce and wants to encourage the other spouse accept that decision, or in cases of ongoing abuse, addiction, or affairs.

 If you think Couple Decisioning may be suitable for you, please ask about it.

-Then, if you like, we can set a date, time, and duration for our first meeting.
+We can then discuss a date, time, and duration for a first session.